tammyk7/auction-mvc/java/hydra-training-modules/Module_3_Determinism_and_single_threaded_performance/Module 3.md

 A flyweight object normally contains intrinsic and extrinsic data.
 The intrinsic data is the data that is shared between the objects, while the extrinsic data is the data that is unique to each object.
 The usual implementation consists in creating a factory that will create the flyweight objects, and one or multiple clients that will request the flyweight objects from the factory.

-You can find a code example in the `code` folder.
+You can find a code example in the `code/flyweight` folder.

 ## Working with time
 Using methods to get system time such as currentTimeMillis or LocalDateTime.now() creates non-deterministic behavior and divergence of state between cluster nodes.
 To avoid this, it's important to use a deterministic time source, when developing distributed systems.